FOUNDER – PATRICK ANDREWS

 Patrick has served as a director of a number of companies and not-for-profits.
-He is currently on the board of innovative network Edgeryders, education charity SPUD, conservation charity The World Tree Trust and community group New Forest Transition CIC.
+He is currently on the board of innovative network Edgeryders and education charity SPUD.

 He is a visiting lecturer at Imperial College, London and is currently writing a book on the relationship between organisational structures and their behaviour.
 Patrick lives in the New Forest National Park, with his wife and son.
-He loves being close to trees.
+He loves being close to trees and the beach.